track-asia/trackasia-flutter-gl/README.md

 ```

 ## Flutter 3.x.x issues
 Since Flutter 3.x.x was introduced, it exposed some race conditions resulting in occasional crashes upon map disposal.
-The parameter `useDelayedDisposal` was introduced as a workaround for this issue until Flutter and/or trackasia fix this issue properly.
+The parameter `useDelayedDisposal` was introduced as a workaround for this issue until Flutter and/or Maplibre fix this issue properly.
 Use with caution.